 This is an upscale neighborhood that is located about 15 minutes West (by car or train) from University City.
 On Main Street in Manayunk, there are many upscale pubs, bars, restaurants, cafes, shopping stores, specialty stores, and even a movie theater.
 It’s a great place for people watching!
 From 30th Street Station, take the R7 train towards Chestnut Hill, which costs approximately $3 each way.
 A one-way taxicab ride from Manayunk to University City costs approximately $25, so don’t miss the last train of the evening (around midnight)!

-This street is packed full of a variety of restaurants and bars.
-The University City section of Sansom Street has many places to eat out, including the White Dog Café, the Bubble House, and Mad Mex.
+The University City section of this street is packed full of a variety of restaurants and bars catered towards the Drexel and UPENN communities.
+Sansom Street has many places to eat out, including the White Dog Café, the Bubble House, and Mad Mex.
 This is a great place to eat out during the day, and a fun place to go out and explore the nightlife.